spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/Abraham-Enoma/research-summary.md

 - **Native Token**: Ether (ETH) is used for transactions and to pay gas fees.
 - **Ledger**: Immutable and distributed, ensuring transaction data remains secure and verifiable.
 - **Gas Fees**: Costs associated with computation and data storage on the blockchain.

+### To explore Ethereum transactions, I used [Etherscan](https://etherscan.io).
+Here’s how to track a transaction:
+1. Input the transaction hash, wallet address, or token ID into the search bar.
+2. View the transaction details, which include:
+   - Sender and recipient wallet addresses.
+   - The amount of Ether transferred.
+   - Transaction status (Success, Pending, or Failed).
+   - Gas fees paid and timestamp.

+---